A Guide to Sold House Prices in the UK. Check Sold Property Price Data Free!

 After a long period of house price growth in the capital and South East England, the Centre for Economics and Business Research has said that uncertainty resulting from a General Election, rising interest rates and fewer international buyers will lead to a fall in house prices of 3.3% in 2015 – after a rise of 16.8% in 2014.
 Property values nationally are expected to decline by around 0.6% in 2015, after a rise of 8.8% the previous year.

-There you have it, a little information on Sold Property Prices and how you can research them yourself to help with pricing your home to sell it online or sell to a property buyer such as Flying Homes!
+There you have it, a little information on Sold Property Prices and how you can research them yourself to help with pricing your home to sell it online or sell your house quickly to a property buyer such as Flying Homes!
 So do your research, work out how much your house is worth yourself, and then fill in our enquiry form or call us directly on 0800 669 6784 and let’s compare ‘Sold House Prices!’